watakandai/package_template/README.md

 python setup.py install
 ```

 # Run Examples
 Examples are in `./examples/`
 For example, Run
 ```
 python examples/01_add_numbers.py
 ```

+# Documentations
+Documentations can be aV
+You can find the documentation [here](https://template-for-python-package.readthedocs.io/en/latest/)

 # For Developers
 ## Test